LETARTARE/CB_Collector/README.md

     The goal is to translate, in the local language, the development projects under 'Code::Blocks', only those using 'wxWidgets'.

-	The extension 'Collector to generate in directory 'trlocale' a file :
+	The extension 'Collector' to generate in directory 'trlocale' a file :
 		- 'name_projet.po' for a single project,
 		- or 'name_projet_workspace.po' for cooperative project (workspace).